Lofty Questions To Build Self-Confidence And Self-Esteem: A Little-Known Technique

 What’s the difference between self-esteem and self-confidence?
 Self-confidence is a feeling of self-worth usually associated with an overall sense of feeling good about yourself, your abilities, and your achievements.
 Self-esteem is linked to self-confidence and measures how much you like and value yourself.
 For example, low self-esteem makes you think and feel bad about yourself.

-The two concepts self-esteem and self-confidence are often used interchangeably but are not entirely the same.
+Although people often use the terms self-esteem and self-confidence interchangeably, they are not exactly the same.
 Your sense of self-worth grows and changes as you go through life and interact with other people.
 Self-confidence means having faith in yourself and how you interact with the world, which can be different depending on what’s happening in your life.
 To be confident is thus the ability to look upon yourself with a level of self-esteem that is different from arrogance, which is a form of insecurity.

 The Different Types Of Self-Confidence